-In the name of Allah, all thanks is due to Allah, and may the peace and blessings of Allah be upon his Prophet — Muhammad — and his family, companions, and all prophets.
+In the name of Allah, all thanks are due to Allah, and may the peace and blessings of Allah be upon His Prophet — Muhammad — and his family, companions, and all prophets.

-Having concluded the month of Ramadan, Muslims are faced with a set of mixed feeling–whether to feel sorry for the passing of the month and the great rewards it brings, or the sense of relief from the hardship of fasting throughout the day.
-Which feeling overcomes the other differs from person to person, but what is certain is that all Muslims are filled with a sense of joy in the day of Eid Ul-Fitr.
+Having concluded the month of Ramadan, Muslims are faced with a set of mixed feelings–whether to feel sorry for the passing of the month and the great rewards it brings, or the sense of relief from the hardship of fasting throughout the day.
+Which feeling overcomes the other differs from person to person, but what is certain is that all Muslims are filled with a sense of joy on the day of Eid-Ul-Fitr.

 It is recommended that all Muslims visit each other on the day of Eid.
-It has been a custom of tradition of the Sahaba to enjoy the day together.
-Visiting your family and presenting gifts to them is also a good way to spend the Eid.
-Meeting with friends as well is recommended, as long as it is within the bound of Sharia.
+It has been a custom of the tradition of the Sahaba to enjoy the day together.
+Visiting your family and presenting gifts to them is also a good way to spend Eid.
+Meeting with friends as well is recommended, as long as it is within the bounds of Sharia.

-There is a wide misconception among some Muslim countries that Eid Ul-Fitr is three days.
+There is a wide misconception among some Muslim countries that Eid-Ul-Fitr is three days.
 There is, however, no proof for such a claim.
-What has been practiced by the Prophet PMBUH and the sahaba after him is that Eid is only they day after Ramadan.
+What has been practiced by the Prophet PBUH and the sahaba after he is that Eid is only the day after Ramadan.

 We pray to Allah SW that all Muslims around the world have a pleasant and joyful Eid, and may Allah accept our Siyam and reward us bounteously.

-Our final words are Allah thanks is due to Allah, and may the peace and mercy of Allah be upon his Messenger – Muhammad – and upon his family, companions, and all prophets.
+Our final words are Allah’s thanks are due to Allah, and may the peace and mercy of Allah be upon His Messenger – Muhammad – and upon his family, companions, and all prophets.